 will be emailed their drop off and pick up times the week prior to camp.

-Pick up times will be assigned by cabin ranging from 9:00am to 10:00am.
+Pick up times will be assigned by cabin ranging from 9:00am to 10:00am on Saturday.

 If you are picking up multiple campers please come to the earliest time you receive.